JosePereira96/MineSweeper/README.md

 # Minesweeper

 This is a version of the classic game Minesweeper coded by me.
-Additionally this project includes an automated solver.
+Additionally, this project includes an automated solver.

 ## Description